StackStorm/st2contrib/README.md

 kv.grep | Grep for values in datastore kv.set | Set value in datastore
-kv.set_object | Serialize and store object in a datastore
+kv.set_object | Serialize and store object in a datastore rules.list | Retrieve a list of available StackStorm rules sensors.list | Retrieve a list of available StackStorm sensors.

 ### trello pack